๐Ÿ“ฃHonors Marketing

 • Uses intermediaries like wholesalers, distributors, or retailers to move products from manufacturer to consumer

-• Expands market reach by leveraging existing retail networks and distribution infrastructure
+• Expands market reach by leveraging existing retail networks and distribution infrastructure that would be expensive and slow to build from scratch

-• Trade-off is reduced control—the manufacturer loses influence over pricing, product presentation, and customer service quality
+• Trade-off is reduced control: the manufacturer loses influence over pricing, product presentation, and customer service quality

 Single-Level Channel

-• One intermediary only—typically a retailer who purchases from the manufacturer and sells to consumers
+• One intermediary only, typically a retailer who purchases from the manufacturer and sells to consumers

 • Simplified communication between manufacturer and retail partner enables better coordination on promotions and inventory

-• Common in retail settings where products don't require complex logistics or specialized handling
+• Common in retail settings where products don't require complex logistics or specialized handling (for example, a clothing brand selling through a department store)

 Multi-Level Channel